darousso/darousso.github.io/about/about.md

 I supervised (the Cambridge version of TAing but with much fewer students) the Part IB (2nd year) Mathematical Methods, Part II (3rd year) Particle and Nuclear Physics, and Part III (Masters) Particle Physics modules.

-As I started my PhD with no particle physics background, and found many resources confusing and inaccessible, I have along my learning and teaching journey been writing a textbook aimed at trying to get other students that are in my position with basic calculus knowledge to working particle physics knowledge in a
+As I started my PhD with no particle physics background, and found many resources confusing and inaccessible, I have along my learning and teaching journey been writing a textbook aimed at trying to get other students that were in my position with basic calculus knowledge to working particle physics knowledge in a   .
+This has also

 ### Outreach: